MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 ### Modifying the header in Portal Management App

-When customizing the header, makers must also update the Liquid code in the content snippets.
-Changes won't reflect in Studio until the attribute values are updated appropriately.
+When customizing the header, if someone has modified the Liquid code, these changes must be synchronized.
+Changes won't reflect in studio until the attribute values in the underlying content snippets are updated to reflect these changes.
 To resolve this issue, open the Mobile Header content snippet in the [Portal Management app](configure/portal-management-app.md) and update the source code with the correct attribute values for each snippet as in the example below.

 ```html
 <a href="~/">